-6.9.10 Managing Mainframe inventory settings
+6.9.7 Managing Mainframe inventory settings

 - Search/select a file or file format under the File Format dropdown to create or edit the inventory of sensitive data. - Fields are listed in groups by a parent field which can be collapsed and expanded by clicking on the down arrow icon v beside the field name.
-Users can also Expand All and Collapse All using the Actions button in the right corner, just above the grid. - The count next to the Field name in parentheses shows the total number of children fields. - If a field is type of REDEFINED or REDEF then it will be indicated below the field name.
+Users can also Expand All and Collapse All using the Actions button in the right corner, just above the grid. - · The count next to the Field name in parentheses shows the total number of children fields. - If a field is type of REDEFINED or REDEF then it will be indicated below the field name.

-Masking a node with Level 88 children is not supported.
+- To edit Redefine conditions, click on the Edit Mainframe Format button at the right corner above the grid to navigate to the respective selected Edit Formats screen, where you can edit Redefine conditions.
+For more information on Redefine condition see the Managing File Formats article. - Masking a node with Level 88 children is not supported.
 A Level 88 node refers to the condition name in the Copybook format.
 If we allow masking a node with Level 88 children, the dataset file generated after masking will no longer be compatible with it's Copybook format.